The 10-day Local Food Challenge is open to anyone.

 If 100 miles doesn’t seem do-able, pick a radius that will stretch you without breaking you.

 If 100 miles seems too easy, well, try for 50.
 Or 25.
 Or 10.
-Home gardeners can register for a 1-mile or 1-acre or 100-feet diet.
+Home gardeners, try a 1-mile or 1-acre or 100-feet diet.
 Up to you.

 And if you still can’t find enough food from your region for your 10-Day Local Food Challenge, this is very important information!
-It tells us what’s missing.
+It tells what’s missing.
 Armed with this information, we’ll all be empowered to ask our grocers, restaurateurs and congress-people to support the amount and types of local food produced in our eating radius.

 What will you eat?